khazulys/pywabot/README.md

 [![PyPI version](https://img.shields.io/pypi/v/pywabot.svg)](https://pypi.org/project/pywabot/)

-**PyWaBot** is a powerful, asynchronous, and unofficial Python library for interacting with the WhatsApp Business Platform, using a Baileys-based API server.
-It provides a high-level, easy-to-use interface for sending messages, handling events, and managing your WhatsApp bot.
+**PyWaBot** is a powerful, asynchronous, and unofficial Python library for interacting with the WhatsApp Business Platform.
+Built on a Baileys-based API server, it provides a high-level, easy-to-use interface for sending messages, handling events, and managing your WhatsApp bot.

 ## Features

-- **Asynchronous by Design**: Built with `asyncio` for high performance.
+- **Asynchronous by Design**: Built with `asyncio` for high performance and non-blocking operations.
-- **Easy to Use**: High-level, intuitive methods for common WhatsApp actions.
+- **Easy to Use**: A high-level, intuitive API for common WhatsApp actions.
+- **Pairing Code Login**: Easily connect your bot by requesting a pairing code—no need to scan a QR code.
 - **Rich Media Support**: Send and receive text, images, videos, documents, and more.
-- **Session Management**: Programmatically list and delete WhatsApp sessions.
+- **Session Management**: Programmatically list and delete active WhatsApp sessions.
-- **Secure**: Built-in API key authentication.
-- **Event-Driven**: Use decorators to easily handle incoming messages.
+- **Event-Driven**: Use simple decorators to handle incoming messages and commands.

-## Requirements

-- Python 3.8+

 ## Installation